Records & Transcripts

 No one shall have access to, nor will WNC disclose any non-directory information from a students educational records without the written consent of the student except to:

-a) School officials including college staff, student employees, volunteers, contractors, consultants, etc. performing an assigned college function, b) authorized representatives from federal and state agencies, c) officials of other institutions in which the student seeks to enroll, d) accrediting agencies carrying out their accreditation functions, e) military recruiters as specified in the Soloman Amendment, f) a student serving on an official committee such as a disciplinary or grievance committee, g) persons in compliance with a judicial order, h) officials providing student financial aid, i) the audit firm retained by the Nevada System of Higher Education, j) the data warehouse for NSHE or designated institutional research personnel, k) a person or company with whom the institution has contracted as its agent to provide a service instead of using institutional employees or officials (such a as an attorney, auditor, or collection agent), and l) persons in an emergency to protect the health/and/or safety of students, or other persons.
-WNC does not release information to parents of students regardless of dependence status without prior written consent of the student.
-A student is defined as an individual who has applied to WNC and who is or has been in attendance at WNC.
+a) School officials including college staff, student employees, volunteers, contractors, consultants, etc. performing an assigned college function, b) Officials of other institutions in which the student seeks to enroll, c) Authorized representatives from federal and state agencies, d) Accrediting agencies carrying out their accreditation functions, e) Military recruiters as specified in the Soloman Amendment, f) A student serving on an official committee such as a disciplinary or grievance committee, g) Persons in compliance with a judicial order, h) Officials providing student financial aid, i) The audit firm retained by the Nevada System of Higher Education, j) The data warehouse for NSHE or designated institutional research personnel, k) A person or company with whom the institution has contracted as its agent to provide a service instead of using institutional employees or officials (such as an attorney, auditor, or collection agent), and l) Persons in an emergency to protect the health/and/or safety of students, or other persons.

-The institution does not release the records of individual students, such as grades and class schedules, without prior written consent of the student.
-As permitted under federal law, an exception to the above practice is the release of directory information considered to be public in nature and not general deemed to be an invasion of privacy.
-At Western Nevada College, the following categories are defined as directory information: student name, address including city and state, telephone number, Email address, full-time/part-time status, graduation date, major/field of study, degrees, honors and awards received, dates of attendance and whether currently enrolled, most recent educational agency or institutions attended, weight and higher of members of athletic teams, and photographs from college sanctioned events.
+At Western Nevada College, the following categories are defined as directory information: student name, address including city and state, telephone number, Email address, full-time/part-time status, graduation date, major/field of study, degrees, honors and awards received, dates of attendance and whether currently enrolled, most recent educational agency or institutions attended, weight and height of members of athletic teams, and photographs from college sanctioned events.

 Students have the right to request non-disclosure of directory information.
 If they do not restrict release of this information, the information may be released or disclosed.
 WNC assumes that failure to specifically request the withholding of directory information indicates individual approval for disclosure.
 Directory information may be provided for commercial purposes to businesses affiliated with the institution, honor societies, the alumni association and foundation, or other individuals for purposes that may be beneficial to students.
 WNC exercises discretion in responding to requests for directory information and may or may not provide such information when requested, depending on the intended purpose of the request.
 The institution does not sell or rent student information for a fee.